umd-byob/presentations/2015/0310-Hombrew-at-BYOB/README.md

 #Advanced Homebrew

 Probably the most important advanced use of Homebrew for our purposes are Taps.
 (Are you seeing a theme in Homebrew terminology by this point?).
-As we saw, Homebrew is at its base a collections of scripts and recipes held in a git repository, heavily integrated with Github.
-In additional to the several thousand base recipes included in the main Homebrew repository, there are thousands more which have been judged of too limited appeal to include in the main repo.
-Instead, Homebrew encourages the creation of additional recipe repositories containing complementary recipes.
+As we saw, Homebrew is at its base a collections of scripts and formulas held in a git repository, heavily integrated with Github.
+In additional to the several thousand base formulas included in the main Homebrew repository, there are thousands more which have been judged of too limited appeal to include in the main repo.
+Instead, Homebrew encourages the creation of additional formula repositories containing complementary formulas.
 The biggest and most used of these additional repositories is homebrew/science.

 ###Using a Tap